 After action plans have been firmed up to address some of the issues highlighted in the EES, managers or leaders can initiate sessions to share them with the employees.
 This will indirectly nudge managers to take concrete action after the EES.
 This also allows for preliminary feedback on the feasibility and utility of these action plans.
 Each team-level plan should be based on selected themes or drivers, such as work-life balance or communication.
 If more data is needed especially for large teams, managers can conduct smaller-scale pulse surveys within their teams.

 5. Define and communicate future people priorities

-Other than looking back at historical data captured in the EES, it is also important to be forward looking and be prepared for any trends that may arise in the future.
+Other than looking back at historical data captured in the EES, it is also important to be forward-looking and be prepared for any trends that may arise in the future.
 Hence, you can also use this opportunity to plan for the year ahead.
 For example, making employees’ learning and development a priority will become more important than ever, considering that almost one in three skills that were crucial in 2018 will no longer be needed in 2022.
 Mental wellness is another important factor to address because the current situation has led to 54% of workers experiencing organizational change fatigue.

 6. Integrate a common outcome metric into monthly or quarterly business process

-Based on your organisation’s key priorities, you may want to consider coming up with a metric that forms part of your regular HR scorecard.
-For example, if mental wellness is a critical challenge in your organisation, you can add a burnout metric into the monthly business process so that you can track, trend and monitor appropriately for the company to calculate ROI.
+Based on your organization’s key priorities, you may want to consider coming up with a metric that forms part of your regular HR scorecard.
+For example, if mental wellness is a critical challenge in your organization, you can add a burnout metric into the monthly business process so that you can track, trend and monitor appropriately for the company to calculate ROI.
 Other typical metrics include eNPS as a measure of engagement, attrition rates, job satisfaction indices and training effectiveness.